Home » Italian Desserts » Italian Hot Chocolate

 3. There is just a little bit of sugar in this rich hot chocolate recipe because it’s not meant to be very sweet.
 Add more if you like sweetness.

 4. Cornstarch thickens this recipe.
 Cornstarch is also known as corn flour.
-Don’t confuse it with the corn flour that is very finely ground corn meal.
+Don’t confuse it with corn flour, which is a very finely ground corn meal.

 Serving suggestions

-While I think that there really isn’t anything you need to add to this drink, you could always add a dollop of cream or some marshmallows and an extra grating of chocolate to be totally indulgent.
-However serving a biscotto or cookie on the side for dunking is certainly welcomed!
-My recipe for biscotti with espresso and hazelnuts or pizzelle would be perfectly indulgent.
+While I think that there really isn’t anything you need to add to this drink, a topping of whipped cream is how it’s often served in Italy.
+However, a biscotto or cookie on the side for dunking is certainly welcome!
+My Coffee Biscotti or pizzelle would be perfectly indulgent.
 Or keep it gluten free with these Almond Flour Peanut Butter Cookies.

-Italian Hot Chocolate was never meant to be a light and refreshing drink.
-It is dark, rich and indulgent ideal for cold days on the sofa, tuck up with a blanket and some Almond Flour Cookies.
+Italian Hot Chocolate is dark, rich, and indulgent, ideal for cold days on the sofa, tucked up with a blanket and some Almond Flour Cookies.
 Head to the kitchen now to make this cioccolata calda!
 If you are looking for a more adult drink, be sure to try my delicious Baileys Hot Chocolate as well!

 Made this recipe?